thedava/yml-downloader/README.md

 A small script which allows downloading of large amount of files
 - Uses yaml file as source
-- Downloads every file per yaml block parallel
+- Downloads every file per yaml block asynchronously (but block after block)

 **Cons:**
 - Not suitable for large files